nosferalatu/SimpleGPUHashTable/README.md

 of development, but could easily be ported to HLSL or GLSL.
 64 bit keys and/or values could be supported using 64 bit atomics.

-Resizing the hash table is not implemented (it's a *simple* hash table!)
+Resizing the hash table is not implemented (it's a *simple* hash table!) although this can be achieved by inserting the contents of a table into another, larger table.

+The code was kept simple for readability.
+There are many optimizations that can be done, but they muddy the waters.
+I wanted to illustrate the basic design of the lock free hash table and how it can be implemented on a GPU.

 For more information on the lock free hash table design, read:
 * Preshing on Programming's [The World's Simplest Lock Free Hash